 Q: What if I have my own notebook, training, or hosting environment?

 Amazon SageMaker provides a full end-to-end workflow, but you can continue to use your existing tools with SageMaker.
 You can easily transfer the results of each stage in and out of SageMaker as your business requirements dictate.

 Q: Is R supported with Amazon SageMaker?

 Yes, R is supported with Amazon SageMaker.
-You can use R within SageMaker Notebook instances, which include a pre-installed R kernel and the reticulate library.
-Reticulate offers an R interface for the Amazon SageMaker Python SDK, enabling machine learning practitioners to build, train, tune, and deploy R models.
+You can use R within SageMaker notebook instances, which include a preinstalled R kernel and the reticulate library.
+Reticulate offers an R interface for the Amazon SageMaker Python SDK, enabling ML practitioners to build, train, tune, and deploy R models.